 All trams and metro, as well as the vast majority of buses in Amsterdam are run by GVB.

 72 hours (3 days) € 17.00

 120 hours (5 days) € 27.00

 168 hours (7 days) € 34.00

 The 24 hour ticket is available in buses and trams.
 Note: you can not pay in cash.

-Multiple-day tickets are available at:
+Multiple-day tickets are also available at:

 - GVB Tickets & Info Kiosks — main one opposite Central Station (next to the Amsterdam Tourist Information Office), and at Station Bijlmer ArenA, Station Lelylaan, and Station Zuid